-90 Not surprisingly, practically all of the witnesses who commented on the President's reaction to the first shot said that he immediately move to the left and brought his hands to his neck.
+As previously noted, practically all of the witnesses who commented on the President's reaction to the first shot said that he immediately reacted, describing a blank look, a move to the left, and/or bringing his hands to his neck.
 Only one witness, SA Glen Bennett riding in the follow-up car behind the President, reported seeing him being hit by the second shot (Nov.
-22, 1963 statement WC 18 H 760) although his original handwritten notes (CE 2112, WC 24 H 542) suggest it was the first shot:
+22, 1963 statement WC 18 H 760) although his original handwritten notes (CE 2112, WC 24 H 542) are not clear: